Jhsmit/hdxms-datasets/docs/cli.md

 - `hdxms-datasets validate`: Validate a dataset before submission
 - `hdxms-datasets upload`: Upload a dataset to a remote database
-- `hdxms-datasets list`: List datasets in a database
 - `hdxms-datasets export`: Export a dataset to different formats

 ## Getting Help